Witch Hunter Robin: Soundtrack

 The music of Witch Hunter Robin was composed by Taku Iwasaki.
 Both the opening and ending themes were performed by Bana (aka Chino Takayanagi).
 Two soundtrack CDs have been released by Victor Entertainment.
 The first Witch Hunter Robin Original Sound Score I was released on September 21, 2002.
 It contains twenty-three tracks, including TV edits of the opening and ending themes.
 The second soundtrack Witch Hunter Robin Original Sound Score II was released on November 21, 2002.
 It also contained twenty-three tracks with a guitar version of the opening theme.
 A shortened version of this guitar-only theme was used as the ending theme for Episode 15 "Time to Say Goodbye".
 A single containing the opening and ending themes and karaoke versions was released on August 21, 2002.

 Live-action series

-On April 5, 2004, the SciFi Channel released a press release stating a listing of new shows and movies in development for the future, one of which was a live action version of Witch Hunter Robin produced by Roy Lee and Doug Davison, who were credited as the producers for the movie The Ring.
+On April 5, 2004, the SciFi Channel released a press release stating a listing of new series and films in development for the future, one of which was a live action version of Witch Hunter Robin produced by Roy Lee and Doug Davison, who were credited as the producers for the movie The Ring.
 No premiere date was given.
 It was later revealed that the live action version developed by Sci-Fi had been dropped from production.